You don't normally see cows standing around wearing raincoats, but leather that's off the cow has a tendency to sag when it gets wet.

 When I was pushing my bike into its home this evening, I realized that I hadn't shown any pictures of what the cover looks like in the wild.

 I keep it shoved up under my Brooks Champion Flyer saddle when it's not in use.
-It's never fallen out, even when it's been on the bike rack tooling down the road at speeds that I won't
+It's never fallen out, even when it's been on the bike rack tooling down the road at speeds that I won't admit to.

 Just to be safe, though